Winning as a Paint Company by Delivering on a Better Business Model

-That business model would be built with the intent to scale nationally due to a focus on bringing customers maximum value.
+That business model would be built with the intent to scale nationally with a focus on giving customers maximum value.
 After all, the company that brings the most value within any sector wins.
 With this new focus to win in the marketplace, I became fixated on maximizing the value that we as a paint company could provide to the high-end paint market.

 The major issue within the paint world is that the industry is very fragmented, so the variations in service and expertise vary greatly.
-In most cases, the companies success lies heavily on the owner, who not only takes on the responsibilities of ownership, but also the painting itself, scheduling, sales, estimating, etc. I call this model the superman model as it is one person running around doing all things at all times.
-The issue is that the season is long and this overwhelming workload takes its toll as unexpected variables arise.
-Not to mention, this model is lacking the resourcefulness and leverage that a defined team has.
+In most cases, the company’s success lies heavily on the owner, who not only takes on the responsibilities of ownership, but who also does the actual painting, the scheduling, sales, estimating, and more.
+I call this model the Superman Model, as it is one person running around doing all things at all times.
+The issue is that the season is long and that this overwhelming workload takes its toll as unexpected variables arise.
+Furthermore, this model lacks the resourcefulness and leverage that a defined team has.

 By simply creating a defined business model, a paint company drastically stands out in the crowded arena.
-From there, the value is only being stacked on for the customer.
-The advisor model consists of two main roles - the account manager and the production coordinator.
-In tandem, the two roles assess for scope recommendations, advise per solutions to needs assessed, and audit to ensure that recommended scopes are completed satisfactory.
+From there, the value only increases for the customer.
+The Advisor Modelconsists of two main roles: the account manager and the production coordinator.
+In tandem, these two roles assess for scope recommendations, advise per solutions to needs assessed, and audit to ensure that recommended scopes are completed satisfactorily.
 The ultimate objective is to create a streamlined experience for the consumer that ensures consistency and reliability as well as quality controls.
 Doing this in a sector that is known for unresponsiveness and unethical business practices provides a unique solution for consumers.

-Initially, I began by vetting the best top coat paints and prep products.
-My objective was to leave a lasting impression for customers as they wanted a quality result for their custom home.
-I quickly realized that the surfaces that the products were being applied to also needed to be restored prior to painting - if I wanted to do the job right.
+Initially, I began by vetting the best topcoat paints and prep products.
+My objective was to leave a lasting impression for customers who wanted a quality result for their custom home.
+I quickly realized that the surfaces that the products were being applied to also needed to be restored prior to painting—if I wanted to do the job right.
 This would require carpentry for siding and trim boards.

 Once carpentry became an aspect of the preparation to ensure that paint and prep products were being applied to surfaces with integrity, it became apparent that some homes would need much more than just a handful of boards replaced.
 In fact, entire sides of homes wouldn’t have integrity and would therefore require full replacement.
 This eye for quality led to replacing a handful of boards, sections of homes, and eventually to siding entire homes in order to ensure a job well done.

-As my eye for quality around a custom home continued to evolve, it was apparent that only painting the paintable surfaces wasn’t sufficient.
+As my eye for quality around a custom home continued to evolve, it was apparent that simply painting the paintable surfaces wasn’t sufficient.
 On a custom home, there are many different substrates that require unique coatings instead of paint.
 This was clear whenever we’d finish a home and the remaining non-paintable surfaces were still weathered.
-In an effort to maximize customer value and to leave the job done right, we began coating these substrates as well.
+In an effort to maximize customer value and to do the job right, we began coating these substrates as well.